 Eczema is one of those horrible conditions where there is no single treatment that works for everybody.
 Annoying as it is, you will probably have to try lots of different things – ruling out particular foods, washing powders, and fabric types – before you find the best way to prevent or alleviate the symptoms of eczema.
 That’s why it is helpful to know of all possible preventions, remedies and treatments in order to see what works (if anything) for your child.
-If, like many parents, you’re constantly researching possible treatments for eczema, you’ll probably be aware of certain ‘alternative’ remedies like Aloe Vera which do seem to work for some children.
+If you’re constantly researching possible treatments for eczema, you’ll probably be aware that some ‘alternative’ remedies like Aloe vera which do seem to work for some children.
 Along the same lines, there has been much discussion about the potential benefit of probiotics in treating eczema.
 Unlike many alternative remedies, there is ongoing scientific research into the effectiveness of probiotics in treating eczema.

 What are probiotics?

-Probiotics are live bacteria and yeasts which are thought to have various health benefits, including preventing and treating a range of conditions.
+Probiotics are live bacteria and yeasts which are thought to have various health benefits.
+They are thought to prevent and treat a range of conditions.
 According to NHS Choices, they are ‘usually eaten in yoghurts or taken as food supplements, and are often described as “good” or “friendly” bacteria.
 Probiotics are thought to help restore the natural balance of your gut bacteria when it has been disrupted.’
-But, as with most ‘health’ products, the advertisers have jumped on the bandwagon and you’ve probably noticed all number of probiotics products being marketed to kids, along with optimistic sounding claims about what each can do.
+But, as with most ‘health’ products, the advertisers have jumped on the bandwagon.
+You’ve probably noticed all number of probiotics products being marketed to kids.
+Along with optimistic sounding claims about what each can do.
 Despite this, it seems to be widely accepted that probiotics are helpful in treating diarrhoea, irritable bowel syndrome (IBS) and a number of other gut-related problems.

 Research into probiotics and eczema